Kadoo tours, Watsons Bay, Sydney Harbour National Park, New South Wales

 Dharwra Aboriginal Tours, Canberra

-The Quandamooka Festival runs from July to September with over 50 events that take place across Brisbane and Redlands, including Aboriginal cultural tours, traditional song and dance, music, art exhibitions, workshops, film nights, traditional food, markets, whale watching tours, storytelling, weaving, sand art, sporting events, speaker’s forums and much more.
+The Quandamooka Festival has over 50 events that take place across Brisbane and Redlands, including Aboriginal cultural tours, traditional song and dance, music, art exhibitions, workshops, film nights, traditional food, markets, whale watching tours, storytelling, weaving, sand art, sporting events, speaker’s forums and much more.
 Also on offer are year-round Aboriginal land and sea tours of Quandamooka country with experienced Aboriginal guides, Elders and rangers.

 More articles like this